Class NP

 NP-Completeness

-Some problems in NP are as hard as any problem in NP - solving any one of them in polynomial time would imply \(P = NP\).
+Some problems in NP are as hard as any problem in NP — solving any one of them in polynomial time would imply \(P = NP\).
 These are the NP-complete problems.
-The Hamiltonian cycle problem is one such example.
+The Hamiltonian cycle problem is a classical example, established by reduction from a known NP-complete problem; we make the general transfer principle precise below.

 Definition: Polynomial Time Reduction